Salpingopharyngeus muscle

 The salpingopharyngeus muscle is a muscle of the pharynx.
 It arises from the lower part of the cartilage of the Eustachian tube, and inserts into the palatopharyngeus muscle by blending with its posterior fasciculus.
 It is innervated by vagus nerve (cranial nerve X) via the pharyngeal plexus.
 It raises the pharynx and larynx during deglutition (swallowing) and laterally draws the pharyngeal walls up.
 It opens the pharyngeal orifice of the Eustachian tube during swallowing to allow for the equalization of pressure between it and the pharynx.

 Structure

 The salpingopharyngeus is a very slender muscle.
-It passes inferior-ward from its origin to its insertion.
+It passes inferior-ward from its origin to its insertion within the salpingopharyngeal fold.

 Origin

-The salpingopharyngeus muscle arises from the superior border of the medial cartilage of the Eustachian tube, in the nasal cavity.
-This makes the posterior welt of the torus tubarius.
+The salpingopharyngeus muscle arises from the inferior portion of the cartilaginous part of the pharyngotympanic tube near its pharyngeal opening.
+Its origin creates the posterior welt of the torus tubarius.

 Insertion

-It blend with the posterior fasciculus of the palatopharyngeus muscle.
+It ends distally by blending with the palatopharyngeus muscle.

 Innervation

-The salpingopharyngeus is supplied by the vagus nerve (CN X) via the pharyngeal plexus.
+The salpingopharyngeus receives motor innervation from the pharyngeal plexus of the vagus nerve.

 Blood supply

-The salpingopharyngeus muscle is supplied by the ascending pharyngeal artery.
+The salpingopharyngeus muscle receives arterial supply from the ascending palatine artery, greater palatine artery, and the pharyngeal branch of the ascending pharyngeal artery.